Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ViewshedGeoElement/readme.md

 1. Create and show the scene, with an elevation source and a buildings layer.
 2. Add a model (the `GeoElement`) to represent the observer (in this case, a tank).
     * Use a `SimpleRenderer` which has a heading expression set in the `GraphicsOverlay`.
 This way you can relate the viewshed's heading to the `GeoElement` object's heading.
-3. Create a `GeoElementViewshed` with configuration for the viewshed analysis.
+3. Create a `ExploratoryGeoElementViewshed` with configuration for the viewshed analysis.
 4. Add the viewshed to an `AnalysisOverlay` and add the overlay to the scene.
 5. Configure the SceneView `CameraController` to orbit the vehicle.